-Read on to discover more about skin types, and remember – you may find you identify with more than one!
+Read on to discover more about skin types, and remember – you may find you identify with more than one, which is a combination skin type.

 Dry skin occurs when the epidermis does not contain a sufficient level of plump, moisture-rich cells called lipids.
 Whilst moisture can be lost due to the skin’s permeability, it is permeable in both directions, so this moisture can be replaced to keep skin supple, soft and comfortable.